 Table 5 showed 74.4% participants were concerned about the impact of extreme weather events in Pakistan as well as 88.3% believed community preparedness and resilience are essential in mitigating the effects of extreme weather events.
 Moreover, 81.2% participants felt responsibility to stay informed and 86.8% supported government initiatives aimed at addressing the challenges posed by extreme weather events.
-And 76.3% of participants were ready to help in preserving the environment.
-Table 6 showed 93.6% participants were engaged in good practices to cope with extreme weather events' threats in Pakistan.
+And 76.3% participants were ready to help in preserving environment.